lucascaton/enumerate_it/README.markdown

 *   Make your feature addition or bug fix.
 *   Add tests for it.
 This is important so I don't break it in a future version unintentionally.
+*   Run the tests agaist all supported versions: `$ appraisal rake`.
-*   Commit, do not mess with rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+*   Commit, do not mess with Rakefile, version, or history. (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 *   Send me a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2010 Cássio Marques.
+Copyright (c) 2010-2016 Cássio Marques and Lucas Caton.
 See LICENSE for details.